Run Linux on Windows 10 with VirtualBox

 from guest to host

-With the virtual machine off, open the settings and go to Network.
+With the virtual machine powered down, open its settings and go to Network.
 On the Adapter 2 tab, check Enable Network Adapter and set Attached to: as Host-only Adapter.

 Save the changes and start the virtual machine.
 All that is left is to set up a port forwarding rule.
 To do this, the IP address of the Host-only adapter is needed.